hcoles/pitest-site/quickstart/incremental_analysis.markdown

 So the incremental feature is based on the assumption that it will be relatively rare for changes in the dependencies of a class to change the status of a mutation.
 Although this assumption seems reasonable, it is currently **unproven**.

-Optimisation 5) carries the additonal risk that the mutations within the meta mutant might cancel each other out, leaving the behaviour of the class unchanged.
-Again it seems likely that this would be rare but this has not been quanitified.
+Optimisation 5) carries the additional risk that the mutations within the meta mutant might cancel each other out, leaving the behaviour of the class unchanged.
+Again it seems likely that this would be rare but this has not been quantified.

 Incremental analysis is currently controlled by two parameters